-Why Travis Barker Just Might Be The One To Keep Up With Kourtney Kardashian - E!
+Why Travis Barker Is the Right One to Keep Up With Kourtney Kardashian - E!
 Online

 It's not just that she's talking about white dresses and forever-type-commitments.
 Theirs is one of those partnerships that simply works.
 "They have the best connection and communication, something that's very important to her," explained the Kourtney source.
 "They are still in the honeymoon phase, and it's going really well."

-Which is why those close to them won't be surprised if they're going on an actual honeymoon soon.
-(Perhaps even one that would see Travis boarding a plane after avoiding the skies since his deadly 2008 crash.)
+Which is why those close to them aren't all that surprised that they'll go on an actual honeymoon soon.
+(One that would see Travis boarding a plane, Kourtney helping him past that particular fear after he spent years avoiding the skies following his deadly 2008 crash.)

 "They never experienced love like this," another insider said.
 "Kourtney is the happiest.
 Travis adores her and treats her so well.
 It's very different than her other relationships and all positive."